<< Nostalgie ^ June, 2002 Strange Noises >>

 Liberace

 iBook?
 Cube?
 No, this is not some ultra-hip chromed Architectural Digest fantasyland I inhabit.
-It is an ultra-hip rural paradise, with an employer who has a fondness for Macs and a surplus of cubes, and lets busy programmers take them home.
+It is an ultra-hip rural paradise, with an employer who has a fondness for macs and a surplus of cubes, and lets busy programmers take them home.
 But all the cubes in the world won't get you broadband in Brandon.

-I look at these onscreen computers, and flat titaniums and Vaios in the soft-focus backgrounds of so many print ads, and can't help but wonder if a few years from now they won't look as silly as the picture I saw in the front of a 1988 issue of National Geographic, which had a stylish young yuppie stepping out of a doorway, talking nonchalantly into a cell phone the size of a toaster.
+I loook at these onscreen computers, and flat titaniums and Vaios in the soft-focus backgrounds of so many print ads, and can't help but wonder if a few years from now they won't look as silly as the picture I saw in the front of a 1988 issue of National Geographic, which had a stylish young yuppie stepping out of a doorway, talking nonchalantly into a cell phone the size of a toaster.

 The process whereby technology becomes part of the culture - the way cars or railroads did - is a clever mystery.
-We have a whole set of cultural images and myths wrapped around those two inventions: Casey Jones, railroad hoboes, the ballad of the long-distance trucker, drag racing, motel culture.
-When will computers ever get their own folk heroes?
+We have a whole set of cultural images and myths wrapped around those two inventions: Casey Jones, railroad hoboes, the ballad of the long-distance trucker, drag racing, motel culture - when will computers ever get their own folk heroes?

 And for the computer folk ballads, what will they find to rhyme with 'Maciej'?